favonia/cloudflare-ddns/docs/designs/codebase-architecture.markdown

 Configuration is intentionally split into one raw phase and several runtime-facing phases.

 - `RawConfig` holds parsed environment inputs before cross-field validation and derivation.
+- `BuiltConfig` groups the validated runtime config slices below so bootstrap code does not pass large config tuples around.
 - `HandleConfig` holds validated settings needed to construct the Cloudflare API handle.
 In practice this is `Auth` plus handle-scoped `api.HandleOptions`, including stable ownership selectors that affect handle-local cache correctness.
-- `LifecycleConfig` holds validated schedule, shutdown, monitor, and notifier settings used by the main process loop.
+- `LifecycleConfig` holds validated schedule and shutdown settings used by the main process loop.
 - `UpdateConfig` holds validated provider, domain, WAF, timeout, and write-side settings used during reconciliation.

+Constructed heartbeat and notifier services are runtime services, not config slices.
+The current bootstrap path wires them separately from `BuiltConfig`.

 This split keeps the composition root in `cmd/ddns/` honest: